NT912/MyNvimWithLua/README.md

 ```
 nvim +PackerInstall
 ```
-Step 4: Chose Y to install my Nvim and wait your computer to work.
+Step 4: Chose Y to install this Nvim and wait your computer to work.

 Step 5: Done!

 # Optional